alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 47 user reviews of Acer Aspire Revo R3600 from Amazon.co.uk.
 The average user rating for this product is 4.3/5, compared to an average user rating of 4.2/5 for other Desktops on Amazon.co.uk.
-Opinions about the reliability and size are on the whole positive.
-The design and usability also get good reviews.
+People really like the reliability and size.
+The design and usability are also mentioned favorably.

 price, usability, design, size, reliability